delucca/template/README.md

 ## Why

-One paragraph explaining a high level overview of what this repository is about.
+One paragraph explaining a high-level overview of what this repository is about.

 ## Quickstart

-In this section, you need to explain how to proper install and setup your application for usage.
+In this section, you need to explain how to install and setup your application for usage properly.

 ### Install <!-- omit in toc -->

-In this paragraph you should explain how to install it.
+In this paragraph, you should explain how to install it.
 Show some snippets of code.

 ### Setup <!-- omit in toc -->

-Here, you need to show how to configure your application for proper usage.
+Here, show how to configure your application for proper usage.

 ## Usage

 Here you can give more details regarding the usage of this repository.
-You can explain some usage scenarios, and give a more detailed overview regarding it.
+You can explain some usage scenarios and provide a more detailed overview regarding them.

 ## Contributing

-Contributions are what make our company such an amazing place to learn, inspire, and create.
+Contributions are what make our company such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 You can learn how to contribute to this project on the [`CONTRIBUTING`][contributing] file.

 ## License

-Distributed under the Apache 2.0 License.
+This repository is distributed under the Apache 2.0 License.
 See [`LICENSE`][license] for more information.

 [contributing]: CONTRIBUTING.md
 [license]: LICENSE